Ericsson/codechecker/docs/web/authentication.md

 * Important: 'oauth_callback_url' must always match with link specified in the Providers settings when issuing an access token.

-* Important: As of the time this code was written, GitHub does not support PKCE (Proof Key for Code Exchange).
-Therefore, users logging in with GitHub cannot use PKCE.
-If GitHub starts supporting PKCE in the future, the code should automatically start using it.
+* Important: At the time this code was written, GitHub doesn't support PKCE (Proof Key for Code Exchange).
+Therefore PKCE is not used when users log in using GitHub.
+If GitHub starts supporting PKCE in the future, the code should automatically start using it ,and in that case, this note can be removed.

+* Important: To maintain consistency between GitHub and other providers, we need to fetch primary email from another endpoint because GitHub dosn't provide the primary email in the `user_info`,so we make an API request to fetch the primary email of the GitHub and use it instead of the username provided by the `user_info`.

 # Client-side configuration <a name="client-side-configuration"></a>